shopware5/devdocs/source/developers-guide/plugin-system/index.md

 ## Plugin Name

-The plugin name should always be prefixed with your your developer prefix so it's unique in the Shopware universe.
+The plugin name should always be prefixed with your developer prefix so it's unique in the Shopware universe.
 To submit plugins to the [shopware store](http://store.shopware.com/) you have to obtain your developer prefix in the [Shopware Account](https://account.shopware.com).

-In the following examples the developer preix "Swag" will be used (short for Shopware AG).
+In the following examples the developer prefix "Swag" will be used (short for Shopware AG).

 ## Minimal Plugin Example